-SiR 2021 will be an online-only program with no residence component.
-Participants will work for 16 hours/week in online-synchronous research teams and attend 5 hours/week of group activities including workshops and other virtual events.
+SiR 2021 was an online-only program with no residence component.
+Participants worked for 16 hours/week in online-synchronous research teams and attend 5 hours/week of group activities including workshops and other virtual events.

 Scholars-in-Residence is a research community supported by the Jackman Humanities Institute, the Vice-President Research and Innovation, the Faculty of Arts and Science, UTM, UTSC, the St. George Colleges, and Bader Philanthropies Inc. through Victoria University.

 Students who are selected for SiR and complete the program will receive a $1000 Jackman Scholar Award.
 They have the opportunity to contribute to original faculty research projects, develop skills, and build supportive relationships with peers and professors.

 Watch this page for the Call for Applications to participate in Scholars-in-Residence in May 2022.
 The Call will be available in January 2022, and the deadline will be in mid-to-late February 2022.